-The Great Central U.S. ShakeOut is a nine-state drill spanning much of the central United States.
+The Great Central U.S. ShakeOut is a multi-state drill spanning much of the central United States.
 This page has information for participants living in Alabama.
-ShakeOut activities for Alabama are supported by the Alabama Emergency Management Agency.
-For more information on ShakeOut activities in Alabama, you can contact your State Earthquake Program Manager or FEMA Regional Earthquake Program Manager.

 State Earthquake Program Manager